 This swimming hole boasts some of the clearest water you’ll ever see in your life!
 The pool is fed by a clean natural spring, and you can see all the way to the bottom of the limestone basin’s 24-foot depth.
 You can come and swim in the sunshine, or bring your scuba gear to dive in the underwater caves below the pool!

 This deep, blue swimming hole is perfect for scuba training or casual swimming!
 The pool is actually an artesian well, and it was once used as a fish hatchery.
-However, the 130-foot deep, 80-foot wide hole is perfect for water sports, so it is now used for recreational purposes.
+However, the 81-feet deep, 60-feet wide hole is perfect for water sports, so it is now used for recreational purposes.

 If you take a trip down the legendary Road to Hana, be sure to make a stop at Haleakala National Park.
 Here’s you’ll find the stunning O’heo Gulch, a slice of tropical paradise.
 This region boasts dozens of picturesque pools and waterfalls that flow from the island’s interior to the ocean.

 Brandywine Falls has a long and important history.
 This is the site of one of the oldest settlements in Ohio, Brandywine Village.
 People were drawn to the lovely 65-foot cascades two hundred years ago, just as they are today.
 Although the original village is all but gone, you can still walk the boardwalk to the falls and swimming hole.